derrekbertrand/derrekbertrand.github.io/_posts/2023-06-05-thinking-in-the-beginning.md

 In the case of the queues, feature work should have been removed from the roadmap and replaced with stress testing and performance upgrades.
 In the case of the invoices, we could have prepared a secondary pipeline in advance - it only took about 6 tries to hotfix.
 The problem here is short-term bias by stakeholders that do not understand the stakes.
 The solution is engineering teams owning their software.
 It is an engineering team's job to ensure the stability and performance of their systems.

 Failure to take ownership of your codebase is not an option, because you'll still be the one rewriting invoice queries at 10PM on a Saturday.
+It isn't enough to be available for failure, you must plan for it and prepare yourself accordingly.

 ---